FAIR BOOK

 17.

-Your choice (not already listed)* include caption below photo
+Your choice (not already listed)* include caption in file identification following the section number

 18.